u2a-game/desktop-app/README.md

-# game
+# U2A desktop app
-U2A unity game
+U2A desktop app on Unity engine